Nanuka-1/swiss-watches-magazine/README.md

 - TypeScript
 - Tailwind CSS
 - Framer Motion
-- Next/Image
-- SVG assets

 ## Implementation

-The interface was recreated from the Figma design and structured into reusable React components.
+The interface was recreated from a provided Figma design and structured into reusable React components.

+The implementation focuses on precise layout reproduction, typography, spacing, component structure, and interactive behavior.

 Implemented sections include: